-Olarro Lodge sits within a larger area owned by a local Maasai tribe – the Maji Moto Group Ranch.
+Olarro Lodge sits within a larger area owned by a local Masai tribe – the Maji Moto Group Ranch.
 Here, in this 150,000-acre area and the lands beyond, these people have lived for hundreds of years in complete harmony with nature’s raw forces and Africa’s animals.
 Olarro Plains sits in the Siana Group Ranch.

 As ethereal as a stay here feels, Olarro is very much grounded in its surroundings, in tune with how life has been lived here for centuries.
-Every element of our utopia’s wild mystery and magic rests on the Maasai Mara’s untamed beauty, and the fact that its people have preserved this since ancient times.
+Every element of our utopia’s wild mystery and magic rests on the Masai Mara’s untamed beauty, and the fact that its people have preserved this since ancient times.

 Beyond our borders